Identifying Socially Disruptive Policies: Introduction

-We demonstrate our methodology with two empirical illustrations.
-The first illustration uses data from \cite{banerjee2021changes}.
-Villages participate in a microfinance program and the network connections are informal risk sharing links between households.
-The authors compare the average number of connections between villages that do and do not participate and find that participation is associated with a one percent decrease in connections.
-We find disruptive effects that are nine to twenty one times larger using our bounds.
-The second illustration uses data from \cite{athey2011comparing}.
-Plots of timberland are randomly assigned to a sealed or open auction format and the network connections are bids on the plots made by loggers and mills.
-The authors compare the average number of bids across the two formats and find that the sealed bid format encourages a small fraction of firms to participate.
-We find disruptive effects that are six to twenty three times larger using our bounds. \looseness=-1
+We demonstrate our bounds with an empirical illustration using data from \cite{banerjee2021changes}.
+In the illustration, villages participate in a microfinance program and the network connections are informal risk sharing links between households.
+The authors compare the average number of connections between villages that do and do not participate with various dyadic regression models.
+They find that participation is associated with a roughly one percentage point decrease in connections between households.
+We find disruptive effects that are sixteen to twenty-three times larger using our bounds.
+We conclude that the microfinance program is substantially more disruptive than what is indicated by the authors' regression estimates.\footnote{The reason why we find a much larger effect size than \cite{banerjee2021changes} is that their regressions only approximate the total amount of connections impacted by the microfinance program if the program's effect is monotonic: e.g. it only creates connections or it only destroys connections.
+See Section 6.4.3 below.
+Our results indicate that such a monotonicity assumption does not hold in this setting. }\looseness=-1

-Our paper relates to two relatively new literatures on endogenous network formation and partial identification with network data \cite[see, generally, reviews by][]{bramoulle2020peer,graham2020network,molinari2020microeconometrics}.
-Most of this work focuses on recovering the structural parameters of a social interaction or network formation model, rather than identifying specific network statistics.
+Our paper relates to two relatively new literatures on endogenous network formation and partial identification with network data \cite[see, broadly, reviews by][]{de2016econometrics,bramoulle2020peer,graham2020network,molinari2020microeconometrics}.
+Most of this work focuses on recovering the structural parameters of a social interaction or network formation model.
 Two exceptions we know of are \cite{chandrasekhar2011econometrics,thirkettle2019identification}.
 While these authors focus on identifying centrality measures from sampled networks, our interest is in social disruption from an experiment. \looseness=-1